-Heart failure, often brought on by valvular disease, is one of the most common causes of death amongst small breeds like Chihuahuas, Maltese, and others as they approach their twilight years.
+Heart failure, often brought on by valvular disease, is one of the most common causes of death amongst small breeds like the Chihuahua, Maltese, and others as they approach their twilight years.
 Here’s what you need to know about this disease and what you can do if you receive a diagnosis for your dog.

-What is Valvular Disease?
+What Is Valvular Disease?

 First things first.
 Valvular disease is a complicated condition, with different stages and levels.
 The stages range from very mild to very severe.
 Only a veterinarian can make a diagnosis, and, once it is made, there are treatment strategies that are tailored to the individual dog’s needs.
 Small breeds are especially prone to developing valvular disease.